It should be surprising that considering the current investments in PropTech, real estate has been slow to adopt innovation. But this...

-Automated Valuation Model (AVM) – examples of uses of Big Data in the Real Estate Industry
+Automated Valuation Model (AVM) – Examples of Uses of Big Data Software in Real Estate

-- We will introduce the definition of Automated Valuation Model.
+- We will introduce the definition of the Automated Valuation Model.

 - Big Data in Real Estate.